How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Dust the cooling coils on your refrigerator

-• Sanitize your dishwasher
+• Sanitize the dishwasher

-• Change the cooker hood filter
+• Change the cooker-hood filter

-• Clean and disinfect floor
+• Clean and disinfect the floor

-• Check smoke alarm and carbon monoxide detector batteries
+• Check smoke-alarm and carbon-monoxide-detector batteries